 education a great deal of work needs to be done to critique deeply held beliefs that native speakers are the best linguistic models and best teachers.

 Helping school administrators develop more of an appreciation for what it takes to learn another language is a process.
 It is important to address in concrete ways how teachers who are native speakers of English and monolingual can learn from their bilingual and multilingual colleagues who are non-native speakers of English and the value of collaborating as professionals and promoting the contributions of students and colleagues from multilingual backgrounds.
 We need to create more awareness among our monolingual colleagues and especially school leadership, about the value of teaching English as an additional language, rather than replacing the home language with English.
 We also need to educate around issues of accent discrimination, not only in education but in employment in all fields (Matsuda, 1991).

-Prof. Wong: I was offered a position at
+I was offered a position at Tak Nga Middle School

 Being a native-speaker didn’t help me answer my students’ questions.
 I frantically read A Midsummer Night’s Dream one scene ahead of my students and relied, as they did, on Cliff notes.
 When the students asked me the difference between the “simple past tense” and “the present perfect”, I had no idea.

 As a novice teacher, I depended on my Chinese colleagues at the school and my friends—tutors at the Chinese University of Hong Kong—to interpret my students’ second language writing.
 My friends’ knowledge of Chinese enabled them to understand what my students wanted to express, for example when student writers translated Chinese idioms literally into English.
 My friends and colleagues clued me in on how to correct what was a new genre for me—the précis, a brief summary of an article.